Drought brings record U.S. cost for crop insurance subsidy

 For the 15 companies selling crop insurance, such as Wells Fargo, QBE, ACE, American Financial Group and Endurance, 2012 is the first time in a decade that crop insurance is a money-loser.

-Indemnities will be so large, the companies will pay out all the money they collected in premiums this year, $11 billion, plus $2 billion to $3 billion more, say agricultural economists at Montana and Illinois universities and the catastrophe modeling company AIR Worldwide.
+Indemnities will be so large, the companies will pay out all the money they collected in premiums this year, $11 billion, plus $2 billion to $3 billion more, say agricultural economists and the catastrophe modeling company AIR Worldwide.

 Crop insurance has become the biggest U.S. farm support as soaring prices for corn, soybeans and other commodities made the traditional price-support subsidies irrelevant.
 So-called revenue policies that shield growers from the effects of low prices and poor yields are the most popular version.